 HOW TO COLLECT A BILL

 Among the jobs I’ve held, probably the least liked was “Civil Process Agent”.
-But as long as people sued and got divorces, there was work.
+But as long as people sued each other and got divorces, there was work.

 Right next to that was bill collector.
 I was good at both jobs, which probably says something about me as an individual.